Rubaalnadi/Frontend_Mentor/challeng_3/README-template.md

 Users should be able to:

-- View the optimal layout for each of the website's pages depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover states for interactive elements
-- View each page and be able to toggle between the tabs to see new information

 ### Screenshot